phpkoru/firewall/README.md

 ### How to use

-Include the following file in the PHP pages you want to protect for Layer 7 DoS / DDoS attacks.
+Include the following file at the top of the PHP pages you want to protect for Layer 7 DoS / DDoS attacks.
 ```
 <?php
 include_once __DIR__."/phpkoru-firewall.php";